fmerg/pymerkle/docs/tree.rst

-.. note:: Manually changing the attribute values of the Merkle-tree does *not* affect the core hash functionality, i.e., the latter is once and for ever configured at construction (refer to the `making of the encoding function`_ for insight).
+.. note:: Manually changing the attribute values of the Merkle-tree does *not* affect the core hash functionality, i.e., the latter is once and for ever configured at construction.

 The ``.hash_type`` attribute refers to the underlying builtin algorithm (imported from `hashlib`_) and ``.encoding`` is the encoding,